cavidparker/Machine-Learning-Practice/README.md

 Machine Learning total system is all about developing mathematical model.
 Everything is about mathematics in Machine Learning.

-ii) pandas: import pandas as pd
+ii) pandas: import pandas as pd.

 pandas is for importing dataset.
 This library is most important and the best one for importing dataset in Machine Learning.
 Without dataset Machine Learing cann't be started.
 So, dataset always needs to be imported while doing any project.
 Thats why this library is so important.